-You will receive this medicine while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in one of your veins.
-Panitumumab needs to be given slowly, so the needle will remain in place for at least an hour.
+A nurse or other trained health professional will give you this medicine in a hospital or cancer treatment center.
+This medicine is given through a needle placed into one of your veins.
+Panitumumab needs to be given slowly, so the needle will have to remain in place for at least an hour.

 This medicine sometimes causes nausea and vomiting.
 However, it is very important that you continue to receive the medicine, even if you begin to feel ill.
 Ask your doctor for ways to lessen these effects.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment with this medicine and for 2 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 You should not receive this medicine if you are also using oxaliplatin and have mutant KRAS metastatic colorectal cancer or if your KRAS tumor status is unknown.

 Some patients who use this medicine develop serious skin problems that may lead to infections that can become life-threatening.
 Tell your doctor right away if you have skin changes, such as a skin rash, itchiness, skin redness or swelling, dry, peeling skin or fissures, or fingernail changes while using this medicine.